DvirMon/israel-spaceship-agency/README.md

 App will be available at `http://localhost:4200`

-> To navigate directly to the dashboard, go to: `http://localhost:4200/dashboard`
+> To navigate to the dashboard, go to: `http://localhost:4200/dashboard`

 ---